colinaut/action-table/README.md

 ### Action Table Filter Manual Search Field

-Just add `<input type="search name="column name" />` and action-table-filters will listen for input changes and filter the results.
+Just add `<input type="search" name="column name" />` and action-table-filters will listen for input changes and filter the results.
 This uses "input" event as default but if you prefer blur then add data-event="blur" to the input field.

+If you want to search every column then use name="action-table".
+By default this searches every column.
+You can limit this search by adding the columns to be searched as a comma separated string as such to the search input element. `data-cols="column,column2"`.

 ### Action Table Filter Reset